bse666/bse666.github.io/source/_posts/2014-02-06-new-blog-in-da-house.markdown

 * [tags-in-jekyll](http://charliepark.org/tags-in-jekyll/)

 ### Why Jekyll when blogger.com is also not charging anything?
+Jekyll could be less vurnable to attacks because of it's relatively static generated sites.
+This could be a huge plus in the next time.

+The second best plus for Jekyll is that you can take your blog and information with you and you are able to write and show all posts offline until a little internet is available for you.

+#### Altdaten
 Hier kann ich den Tip geben mit der Ubuntu Variante:

 * Exportieren des Contents von Blogger